matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```

 - A try catch block is executed as follows:
-    - Begin executing the code in the try block
+    - Begin executing the code in the try block.
     - If an exception occurs in the try block, immediately abort and check to see if this exception is caught by the
-    catch block
+    catch block.
-    - If the exception is caught, it is assigned to the variable e and the catch block is executed
+    - If the exception is caught, it is assigned to the variable `e` and the catch block is executed.
-    - If either the try or catch block is completed then continue to execute code below the try-catch block
+    - If either the try or catch block is completed then continue to execute code below the try-catch block.

 - Instead of returning null when a method fails, it is usually better practice to throw and exception so that the application
-making use of the method can define its own flow control for the situation via exception handling
+making use of the method can define its own flow control for the situation via exception handling.

 ### The Java Exception Hierarchy - Unchecked and Checked Exceptions

-- All Java exceptions are instances of classes in the Exception class hierarchy
+- All Java exceptions are instances of classes in the Exception class hierarchy.
 - java.lang.Throwable : This is the base class for all exception classes.
 Its methods and constructors implement
-a range of functionality common to all exceptions
+a range of functionality common to all exceptions:
-    - java.lang.Exception : this is the superclass of all normal exceptions
+    - `java.lang.Exception` : this is the superclass of all normal exceptions
         - various standard and custom exception classes
-        - java.lang.RuntimeException : This the superclass of all normal exceptions that are unchecked exceptions
+        - `java.lang.RuntimeException` : This the superclass of all normal exceptions that are unchecked exceptions
             - various standard and custom runtime exception classes
-    - java.lang.Error : This is the superclass of all "fatal error" exceptions
+    - `java.lang.Error` : This is the superclass of all "fatal error" exceptions

 - The throwable, Exception and RuntimeException class should be treated as abstract
 - The Error exceptions are thrown by the JVM in situations where it would be unsafe or unwise for an application